pronoiac/the-manual/the-manual.md

 These are:

 1. A record player (the crappier the better as long as it actually works).
-Mass appeal records can always transcend any apparatus they are played on; the exp ensive set up is only for judging coffee table records.
+Mass appeal records can always transcend any apparatus they are played on; the expensive set up is only for judging coffee table records.

 2. Copies of the latest in the series of "Now That's What I Call Music" and "Hits" LPs.

-3. A couple of the most recent dance compilation LPs ("The Techno Sounds of Dagenham Volume Vl", etc.).
+3. A couple of the most recent dance compilation LPs ("The Techno Sounds of Dagenham Volume VI", etc.).

 4. All the 7" singles in your house that ever made the Top 5.
 (If there are any other records you want to add to the pile make sure there is a very good reason why they should be there and make sure they were never released as indie records or had any punky associations.)